joshrotenberg/actix-web-middleware-oso/README.md

 }
 ```

-Initialize Oso and the middleware, and add it to your actix `App` with wrap.
+Initialize Oso and the middleware, and add it to your actix `App` with `wrap`.

 ```rust
 #[actix_web::main]